Optimal optomechanical cavity setups with highly reflecting membranes: Cavity linewidth and cooperativity for an optical cavity with a highly reflecting membrane inside

 As for MATE and MAK, taking into account that, in the addressed regime where the membrane separation from the adjacent mirror is much smaller than $x_{\textrm{int}}$, the energy of the mode is mainly stored in the larger subcavities, one finds that for MATE

-while in MAK for both modes
+while, in MAK, for both modes

-Next using the above results, those from Table \ref{Tab1}, and Eqs. (\ref{kappa1}) and (\ref{C}) we arrive at the results for the cavity linewidth and cooperativity $C$ , which are summarized in Tables \ref{Tab2} and \ref{Tab3}.
+Next, using the above results, those from Table \ref{Tab1}, and Eqs. (\ref{kappa1}) and (\ref{C}) we arrive at the results for the cavity linewidth and cooperativity $C$ , which are summarized in Tables \ref{Tab2} and \ref{Tab3}.

-From Table \ref{Tab3} one concludes that for the ideal membrane, i.e. a membrane exhibiting no parasitic scattering, w.r.t. the cooperativity, despite higher $g_0$ MATE is not advantageous compared to MIM. while MAK is strongly advantageous (at least $2/T_m$ times) compared to other systems.
+From Table \ref{Tab3} one concludes that for an ideal membrane, i.e. a membrane exhibiting no parasitic scattering, w.r.t. the cooperativity, despite higher $g_0$ MATE is not advantageous compared to MIM while MAK is strongly advantageous (at least $2/T_m$ times) compared to other systems.

 Another conclusion can be drawn from scrutinizing Fig.\ref{FF5}.
-It is seen that, for the $\omega_\mathrm{R}$ mode in MIM and MAK, which are the two most advantageous cases, the reflecting membrane is in contact with a field much larger than that at the coupling mirror.
+It is seen that, for the $\omega_\mathrm{R}$ mode in MIM and MAK, which, according to Table \ref{Tab3}, are the two most advantageous cases, the reflecting membrane is in contact with a field, which is much larger than that at the coupling mirror.
 This suggests that even very small parasitic scattering may be detrimental for the linewidth and cooperativity for these systems.
-In the next subsection we will address this matter in detail.
+In the next Subsection, we will address this matter in detail.